How Apple Became the World’s Most Valuable Company

 But you know the rest of the story: Steve Jobs took the reins in 1998, unveiled the iMac, and proceeded to guide Apple through an unprecedented period of growth and profitability.

-Last week, stock in Apple Inc. surpassed $500 per share for the first time – which makes it the world’s most valuable company.
 Below, I’ll explain four ways Apple climbed to the top of Wall Street and how you can apply the same strategies with your business.

 Apple Targeted Emerging Markets

 Apple has been developing products for emerging markets since they first started in 1976.
 Of course, back then the personal computer was still in an emerging market.